filloax/filloax.github.io-old/xho/regole.md

 Riferimento con tabelle di materiali e tempo per costruire i vari oggetti, prezzo delle cose, oggetti ottenibili e difficoltà di raccolta, ecc., qua:
 - [Kibblestasty's Crafting Free version](https://drive.google.com/file/d/1hqZUD8LbJWinvB05qX3pHrKCUwVX4jYD/view) ([thread reddit](https://old.reddit.com/r/DnDBehindTheScreen/comments/u74mm7/kibbles_crafting_system_alchemy_blacksmithing/))
 - Kibbles' Compendium of Craft and Creation: il manuale completo, con anche tabelle per cucina, "tinkering" (inventoraggio?), Rune, Intagliatura, e altro: altrove, sul drive ci sono risorse più complete

+### Manutenzione armi

+One of the perks of having a blacksmith in the field is their ability to keep gear in its best condition, giving you an edge (sometimes literally) in the quality of your gear and weapons.
+Over the course of 2 hours, a Blacksmith can maintain a number of weapons or sets of armor equal to their proficiency bonus, granting each weapon or armor maintained a special d6 Quality Die.

+For a weapon, this can be rolled and added to an attack or damage roll, representing a case where the perfect state of the gear turned a miss into a hit or dealt a bit of extra damage.
+For a set of armor, the die can be rolled when hit by an attack, and the damage taken from that attack can be reduced by that amount.

+Rolling this die doesn't require an action, but once rolled it is spent and can't be regained until the blacksmith maintains that armor or weapon again.

 ### Raccolta da creature